nus-cs2103-AY1617S1/addressbook-level4/README.md

 * Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.

-* The sample project created by SE-EDU initiative at https://github.com/se-edu/
+* This project is an extension to the original project addressbook-level4 created by SE-EDU initiative at https://github.com/nus-cs2103-AY1617S1/addressbook-level4

 #### Licence : [MIT](LICENSE)